DevOps-MBSE/AaC/docs/docs/dev_guide/profiling.md

 ## Profile Description

 `profile` is another deterministic profiler.
-There are a lot of similarities to the `cProfile` however, this profiler has a significant amount of overhead and this profiler is pure python based.
-Therefore, if you need to extend the profiler, you can accomplish that with this package.
+There are a lot of similarities to the `cProfile` however, it has a considerable overhead when compared to `cProfile` and it is written in Python.
+Therefore, if you need to extend the profiler, you can accomplish that with this package more easily.

 It is recommended to use `cProfile` for the majority of use-cases, and to use `profile` for extensibility and when there is less consideration for overhead or performance.